theodox/ta_101/TA coding 101.md

 ```

 This would allow you to take a bunch of file management functions and ensure they all returned right-slashed pathnames instead of left-slashed ones on windows.

 You could of course do the same thing by doing the replace operation in every one of the functions, but the decorator version has two key advantages.
 First, it *spells out its own intentions clearly* -- it promises the reader that a function will (in this example) return a certain kind of data.
 Second, it's *easily extensible*.
 Say you discovered that you did not want to right-slash paths if they were UNC-style paths like `\\tajiri\team\steve` -- going back and adding the same logic to a dozen different file handling functions would be tedious and an invitation to bugs, while fixing a single decorator function would be far quicker, easier and safer.

 Decorators are a very powerful tool for enforcing consistency across functions which are otherwise independent of each other.
 For example, a Maya library that dealt with geometry could use a decorator to make sure that it's functions transparently found the shapes associated with transform arguments in a robust and reliable way instead of forcing dozens of functions to use similar but not-quite-identical ways to find the geometry.
 Or, a file exporter could use decorators to make it easy to provide common logging and error handling for the many individual operations that make up an export.
 Whenever you're faced with the problem of coordinating similar behavior across a large range of functions (or even of classes -- classes can be decorated too) decorators are an excellent tool, offering the standardization that other languages get from class hierarchies without the accompanying complexity.

+The one thing to remember about decorators is that they shouldn't interfere with readability:  a decorator that automatically right-slashes file names won't surprise readers, but one which causes a function that looks like it returns string to return numbers instead will generate a lot of confusion.

 # The proper uses of magic